 Marshall Goldsmith’s Six Daily Questions (Question Coaching Process)

-To start, you’ll need to open up a regular dialogue with everyone you manage – utilising Marshall Goldsmith’s six daily questions coaching process; you’ll ensure the complete alignment of your team in terms of priorities, motivation and focus.
+To start, you’ll need to open up a regular dialogue with everyone you manage – utilizing Marshall Goldsmith’s six daily questions coaching process; you’ll ensure the complete alignment of your team in terms of priorities, motivation and focus.

 #1.
 Where are we going?